Mehr-OA/PDF-to-XML/README.md

 Main annotation pipeline for RENATE collection items.
 It retrieves items, skips those that already have annotation XML, parses JATS XML, extracts article text, generates entity annotations, updates metadata with high-confidence keywords, builds annotation XML, and uploads it back to RENATE.

-### Authorization for uploading files to RENATE

-Authentication settings are handled in `AuthService`